-The day-to-day job of a fashion designer may include conceptualizing styles and designs in computer-aided design (CAD) programs.
+The day-to-day job of a fashion designer may include conceptualizing styles and designs in computer-aided design (CAD) programs and creative fashion design drafting.
 Creating mockups of designs by sewing by hand as well as making design improvements to established designs are also normal job activities for a fashion designer.
-Many will work collaboratively with other designers as well as an assistant when starting out in the field.
+Many will work collaboratively with other designers as well as an assistant when starting out in the field or in art galleries.

 Average Salary: $66,000

-Major or Degree Required: Bachelors in Fashion Design; Bachelors in Clothing and Textile Studies; may pursue Masters in Fashion Design or related area
+Major or Degree Required: Bachelors in Fashion Design or fashion media; Bachelors in Clothing and Textile Studies; may pursue Masters in Fashion Design or related area